Knowinnovation/resources/documents/_sandpit/What is an Ideas Lab.md

 1 Has the community developed a number of interesting, provocative ways of framing the problem?
 1 Does anyone, anywhere have ideas that are good enough to really solve this problem, and/or exploit the opportunities?
 1 If so, what is stopping us from solving it?
 Obviously, the answers to these questions are subjective and based on the organizers’ understanding of the area.
-But be- cause program officers and faculty members are usually deeply involved with the community, their insights can be accurate and illuminating.
+But because program officers and faculty members are usually deeply involved with the community, their insights can be accurate and illuminating.

 ### The Jumpstart ###
 Participants often go back to their institutions after an Ideas Lab and reflect on how the process can lead to a deeper understanding of a challenge and/or novel ideas to address it.
 But usually they don’t have the budget to do a full Ideas Lab, or it’s hard to pull too many of their internal staff away for five days.
 Knowinnovation offers a 3-day mini-Sandpit, called a Jumpstart.